valeriangalliat/dotfiles/README.md

 * `alink`, like `acopy`, is not meant to be called directly.
 It is a wrapper for `ln`, but will make the link target relative, even if given absolute file paths.
-If a file or a directory of the same name already exists, it will prompt to overwrite.
+If a file or a directory of the same name already exists, it will show a diff and prompt to overwrite.
 * `link` takes two paths, the first relative to the category directory (e.g., `vimrc`, relative to `src/vim`), and the second relative to the target directory.
 It will just resolve the absolute paths and call `alink`.